 Person / organisation providing the gift or hospitality Relationship (or future relationship) to the person / organisation offering the gift or hospitality Acceptance of gift / hospitality Yes / No

 Retention period

+- totomion pomou

 Date added to

-Bate added to

 register

-rogiotor

 Date for removal from

 register

-Toglotor

 Upon completion forward this form to Director of Legal and Planning Services.
 This form will be retained for 7 years.

 Document No. 6 - Good Practice